-There are regular bus links around the city and to the tourist accommodation areas.
-For exploring further afield, there is a comprehensive bus network costing upwards of 1.95 Euro per person.
-Our children were often not charged a fare on public buses.
+There are regular bus links around the city and to the main hotel areas.
+For exploring further afield, there is a comprehensive bus network costing upwards of €1.95 Euro per person.
+Our children were frequently not charged a fare.

 Timetables run early and late but are limited on weekends and public holidays.